unconst/boltzmann/README.md

 2. **Set Up AWS Credentials**

-   Create an S3 bucket and configure your AWS credentials:
+   Configure your AWS credentials to allow read and write access to your S3 bucket:

    ```bash
    export AWS_ACCESS_KEY_ID=your_access_key_id
    export AWS_SECRET_ACCESS_KEY=your_secret_access_key
    ```

    Ensure that your S3 bucket has the necessary permissions for read and write operations.
-It is important

 3. **Install Dependencies**